The entire book appears at this link with chapters added after appearing online:

 And stupidly worse than automatons walking along their fruitless

-groves tilled with useless consumer items, waste crdeams and
+groves tilled with useless consumer items, waste dreams

-beautiful torrid flames, their ashes, the pretend shock of a
+its ashes, the pretend shock of a dozen onlookers.

-“Hey, that a way,” Armor ‘s stands as he claps.
-“Way to go
+“Hey, that a way,” Armor ‘s stands as he snaps his fingers.

 Just a phase he is ogling through.